William-Fritz/hexa-institute/README.md

 # Hexa-Institute
-Hexa Institute
+Hexa Institute Software Solution for Academic Administration

-## To Start the App you need to run:
+## To Start the App:

 ## Clone the files:
 ```sh